 “The limits of my language mean the limits of my world”, said Wittgenstein.

 In human-to-human languages the same core ideas get shaped differently depending on the language in which they are spoken.
 What if every computational language engenders a set (or a subset) of culture and values, and as a consequence attracts and shapes a corresponding community?

 What are the values that entered into the language by way of its core committers and what are the values we identify with as a community.
-How can making these values explicit help us foster a better community?Buy a ticket to 2017
+How can making these values explicit help us foster a better community?Friday, 7th July 2017